Cray-HPE/sat-podman/man/sat-podman.8.rst

         The default is $HOME/.config/sat.
         The directory is mounted in the container as $HOME/.config/sat.

+SAT_KUBE_CONFIG_FILE
+        Environment variable for the Kubernetes configuration file.
+        The default is /etc/kubernetes/admin.conf.
+        The directory is mounted in the container as $HOME/.kube/config.

 SAT_LOG_DIR
         Environment variable for the directory containing the SAT log file.
         The default is /var/log/cray/sat.